jakkaj/xIOT/Samples/LCD-Hitatchi-HD44780/readme.md

 ###About

-At present the FTDI parts of the framework supports I2C and SPI.
-We're working on adding GPIO too very soon.
+At present the FTDI parts of the framework supports I2C, SPI and GPIO.

 We started with DVDPT's [libMPSSEWrapper](https://github.com/DVDPT/libMPSSE-.Net-Wrapper) project and extended from there to add I2C support using FTDI's libMPSSE (which is required).
 Our fork of that project is [here](https://github.com/jakkaj/libMPSSE-.Net-Wrapper) but the code in XIOT is now separate (as we've made it injectable etc).